[Interview] 2017: 'We're lucky Trump didn't know what he was doing'

 Some of the harm Trump did cannot be undone.

-But looking back on events - one day after Trump's mini-era ended, as he lost his re-election bid on 7 November 2020 - Applebaum said the West had also been "lucky".
+But looking back on events - one day after Trump's mini-era ended, when he lost his re-election bid on 7 November 2020 - Applebaum said the West had also been "lucky".

 "We're lucky we got that kind of autocrat, who didn't know how government works," she said.